A convergent finite element method for two-phase Stokes flow driven by surface tension: Consistency analysis

 and

-\end{lemma} The following perturbation estimates of bulk domains are a direct consequence of Lemma \ref{lemma:Phi-approx} whose proof is standard and therefore omitted. \begin{lemma} Given $g_1,g_2\in H^{1}(\Om)$ and their lifts $g_1\circ\Phi^m,g_2\circ\Phi^m\in H^{1}(\Ohsm)$, the following bulk geometric perturbation estimates hold for all $(p, q)$ satisfying $1/p+1/q=1/2$:
+\end{lemma} The following perturbation estimates of bulk domains are a direct consequence of Lemma \ref{lemma:Phi-approx}.
+The proof is standard and is therefore omitted. \begin{lemma} Given $g_1,g_2\in H^{1}(\Om)$ and their lifts $g_1\circ\Phi^m,g_2\circ\Phi^m\in H^{1}(\Ohsm)$, the following bulk geometric perturbation estimates hold for all $(p, q)$ satisfying $1/p+1/q=1/2$:

 and

 \end{lemma}